Better Pallet Tracking in Logistics Needs New Technology

 Secure assets: Whether pallets are often lost, misplaced, or stolen, tracking makes them easier to find.
 If they are within the zonal range of a reader (up to 50 meters with a Kontakt.io Bluetooth Gateway), they can be located within seconds.

-The supply chain is becoming increasingly digitalized.
+The logistics space is becoming increasingly digitalized.
 Active tags will be necessary to make each asset easily localized, processes more optimized, and also to make accountability easier to manage.
 Pallet tracking and logistics is one key step towards much larger changes happening in the industry.